 - Trade prices and commissions: Remember that when you are selling cards through third parties, they will generally expect either a trade price, which will be less than the normal retail price or they will take a commission on the sale.
 Either way, the amount that you receive will be less than the amount that you receive if you sell the cards directly.
 This cost will need to be taken into account when budgeting.

 The other key factor when pricing handmade cards are what the market will bear.
 If, after pricing all the individual elements of making the card, the cost is much too high for the chosen market, then the cards will fail to sell.
 Taking a good look at the price of cards already available will help to determine a good price level.

 - If the prices are too high: Take another look at the card designs and see if there is anything that can be adjusted.
 There is little point in proceeding with the cards if they are overpriced in the marketplace.
 This might include looking for cheaper materials, cutting out some embellishments or looking for time-saving techniques.

-If you really don't want to change the design or the materials used, then the other option is to look for a market where higher priced cards are acceptable.
+If you don't want to change the design or the materials used, then the other option is to look for a market where higher-priced cards are acceptable.

 Turning a Profit

-In order to run a successful and sustainable business, you need to factor in a profit.
+To run a successful and sustainable business, you need to factor in a profit.
 This helps you build your business, allowing you to reinvest in the business with advertising and marketing.
-It also gives you margin for offering sales and discounts on your selling price.
+It also gives you a margin for offering sales and discounts on your selling price.

 The Formula for Pricing Handmade Cards